Bound State Perturbations in the Interior of Black Holes: Summary and Discussions

 There are a number of directions in which the current study can be extended.
 An interesting question is to study the bound states associated to the polar perturbations.
 In this case one has to look at the Zerilli equation which is more complicated than the RW equation.
 As the transformation relating the polar and axial perturbations is singular at $r=0$, the isospectrality condition may not hold \cite{Steinhauer:2025bbs}.
 Therefore, it is an open question whether or not our conclusions about the spectrum of axial perturbations summarized above are valid for polar perturbations as well.
 Another question of interest is the quantum aspects of the bound state perturbations.
 The analysis performed here were purely at the classical level.
 However, it is an interesting question to impose the quantization conditions for the perturbations in the interior of BH and examine if there are relations between the bound state perturbations and other known quantum effects such as the Hawking radiation.

 We thank Bahram Mashhoon, Sebastian V{\"o}lkel, Borna Salehian and Masoud Molaei for useful discussions and correspondences.
 We thank Kazem Rezazadeh for the assistance in numerical analysis.
+We acknowledged using Maple 2017 software to perform the numerical analysis.
 This work is supported by the INSF of Iran under the grant number 4046375.